Measuring Social Biases in Masked Language Models by Proxy of Prediction Quality: Experiments and Findings

+As shown in Table \ref{deltadifcps-agg}, in every case and across MLMs, one or more of proposed measures reports the highest retraining bias scores for MLMs retrained on $S_{\text{dis}}$ and the lowest for MLMs retrained on $S_{\text{adv}}$.
+In addition, $\Delta\textsc{p}$ and $\Delta\textsc{pa}$ give significant results for every bias type across all MLMs retrained on $S_{\text{dis}}$ or $S_{\text{adv}}$, and \textsc{crr} and \textsc{crra} give significant results for every bias type using $\text{BERT}_{R}$ and $\text{RoBERTa}_{R}$.
+In contrast, \textsc{aul}, \textsc{aula}, and \textsc{csps} have 5, 6, and 11 insignificant results respectively across all MLMs retrained on $S_{\text{dis}}$, and 1, 12, and 13 insignificant results respectively across all MLMs retrained on $S_{\text{adv}}$.

-We find that, overall, proposed measures \textsc{crr}, \textsc{crra}, $\Delta\textsc{p}$ and $\Delta\textsc{pa}$ are more accurate than \textsc{csps}, \textsc{aul} and \textsc{aula} for measuring social biases introduced by re-training MLMs.
-In general, they greatly outperform the others with regards to sensitivity for relative changes in MLM bias due to re-training, indicated by the larger and smaller scores and more frequently significant relative difference in proportions of bias between re-trained and pre-trained transformers.
-In every case across considered MLMs, one or more of our measures reports the highest re-training bias scores for MLMs re-trained on $S_{\text{dis}}$ and the lowest re-training bias scores for MLMs re-trained on $S_{\text{adv}}$.
+We find $\Delta\textsc{pa}$, $\Delta\textsc{p}$, and \textsc{crra} show greater sensitivity than \textsc{crr}, \textsc{csps}, \textsc{aul}, and \textsc{aula} for relative changes in MLM bias due to retraining, indicated by larger and smaller scores and more frequently significant relative difference in proportions of bias between pre- and retrained transformers.
+We find \textsc{csps}, \textsc{aul}, and \textsc{aula} produce concerning underestimations of biases introduced by retraining MLMs only on sentences with biases against disadvantaged groups from CPS, and overestimations from retraining on sentences with biases against advantaged groups (see Appendix \ref{appendix:q-2} for more details).